-- Disable Port Scan and DoS Protection.
+- 2. Specify the following settings: - Disable Port Scan and DoS Protection.
 DoS protection protects your LAN against denial of service attacks such as Syn flood, Smurf Attack, Ping of Death, Teardrop Attack, UDP Flood, ARP Attack, Spoofing ICMP, Null Scan, and many others.
 This should be disabled only in special circumstances. - Default DMZ Server.
 This feature is sometimes helpful when you are playing online games or videoconferencing.
 Be careful when using this feature because it makes the firewall security less effective.
-See the following section, Default DMZ Server, for more details. - Respond to Ping on Internet Port.
+See the following section, Default DMZ Server. - Respond to Ping on Internet Port.
 If you want the router to respond to a ping from the Internet, select this check box.
 Use this setting only as a diagnostic tool because it allows your router to be discovered.
-Do not select this check box unless you have a specific reason. - Disable IGMP Proxying.
+Do not select this check box unless you have a specific reason.

+- Disable IGMP Proxying.
 IGMP proxying allows a computer on the local area network (LAN) to receive the multicast traffic it is interested in from the Internet.
 If you do not need this feature, you can select this check box to disable it. - MTU Size (in bytes).
-The normal MTU (Maximum Transmit Unit) value for most Ethernet networks is 1500 bytes, or 1492 bytes for PPPoE connections.
+The normal MTU (maximum transmit unit) value for most Ethernet networks is 1500 bytes, or 1492 bytes for PPPoE connections.
 For some ISPs, you might need to reduce the MTU.
 This is rarely required.
-Only reduce the MTU if you are sure that it is necessary for your ISP connection.
-See Change the MTU Size on page 38. - NAT Filtering.
+Reduce the MTU only if you are sure that it is necessary for your ISP connection.
+SeeChange the MTU Size on page 34. - NAT Filtering.
 Network Address Translation (NAT) determines how the router processes inbound traffic.
 Secured NAT provides a secured firewall to protect the computers on the LAN from attacks from the Internet, but might prevent some Internet games, point-to-point applications, or multimedia applications from functioning.
-Open NAT provides a much less secured firewall, but allows almost all Internet applications to function.
+Open NAT provides a much less secured firewall, but allows almost all Internet applications to function. - 3.
+Click Apply.